-Art fairs have evolved into one of the premier arenas where galleries (and their artists) can transition from local or regional favorites to national or international players.
-Fairs provide unique opportunities for galleries everywhere to come together and introduce their best stuff to art world notables who count-- dealers, collectors, curators, agents, critics, and the like.
-There are other options for ascendency to be sure, but the face-to-face gallery-to-gallery honcho-to-honcho convocation of a major art fair is tough to top.
-Plus when it comes to visual art, hardly anything beats firsthand viewings, chat-ups with accomplished artists, and informed assessments from pros in the know-- all of which flourish in profusion at major art fairs.
-With a good fair typically attracting 20,000-40,000 or more international visitors, exhibitors can easily see more potential clients in several days than they do at their galleries in a year.
+When it comes to visual art, hardly anything beats firsthand viewings, in-person conversations with knowledgeable professionals and accomplished artists, and informed assessments from those in the know-- all of which happen in a big way at major art fairs.
+With a top fair typically attracting 20,000-40,000 or more international art fans, exhibitors can easily see more potential clients in several days than they do at their galleries in a year.
 The upshot?
-Art fairs are indispensable for anyone who aspires to play the art game at the highest levels as prospects for advancement abound.
+Art fairs are indispensable for anyone who aspires to play the art game at the highest levels, as opportunities for advancement abound.

-But for a participating gallery, taking full advantage of an art fair is considerably more complicated than festooning the booth with art and waiting for something to happen.
+But for a participating gallery or artist, taking full advantage all an art fair can offer is more complicated than simply filling the booth with art and waiting for something to happen.
 Believe it or not, having a successful art fair depends at least as much on endurance, attitude and advance planning as it does on the logistics of the fair itself.
-Galleries new to fairs often don't understand their responsibilities in this regard.
-They think all they have to do is set up and sit there with their art and leave the rest to the promoters when in truth, they're the ones who had better engage the public-- or else.
+Galleries or artists new to fairs often don't understand their responsibilities in this regard.
+They think all they have to do is set up their booths, sit there, and leave the rest to the promoters and throngs of visitors when in truth, they're the ones who had better engage the public-- not the other way around.

-Even more important than the gallery as entity is the gallery owner or gallerist (yes it's pretentious, but I'll use it) and staff, the potential true stars of the show.
+Even more important than the gallery as entity is the gallery owner and staff, the potential true stars of the show.
 According to Ilana Vardy who has directed art fairs for nearly twenty years including Art Chicago, Art Miami, Art DC and Chicago Contemporary and Classic, fairgoers gravitate toward dealers who are thrilled to be there and who demonstrate passion about what they're doing.
-So that's directive #1-- owners and staff have to be good with the public in order to make an art fair work.
+So that's rule #1-- gallery owners and staff have to be good with the public in order to make an art fair work.
 No art sells itself; someone has to step up and sell it, and being entertaining in the process certainly doesn't hurt.
-I know I know-- you're skin's probably crawling at the thought.
-But that's the way it is, love it or leave it.
-Certain gallery owners just plain don't belong at art fairs, Vardy adds, because they're so miserable while there.
+Your skin may be crawling at the thought, but that's the way it is, love it or leave it.
+Certain gallery owners just plain don't belong at art fairs, Vardy says, because they're so miserable while there.
 They absolutely hate every minute of it, and you know what?
-When the public senses a gallerist would rather be somewhere else than manning the booth, they'll avoid that booth in droves.
+When the public senses a gallery owner would rather be somewhere else than manning the booth, they'll avoid that booth in droves.
 Fairgoers appreciate warm welcomes and affable banter.
 It's that simple and no more complicated.

 According to Vardy, people are less intimidated around art fairs than they are at individual galleries.
 They feel like they can approach anybody in any booth and ask whatever they want.
-So dealers have to be involved, excited, present, and prepared to answer boatloads of questions-- often the same questions, and often uninformed-- over and over and over again; they can't just sit there and ignore people or lose patience.
-That's the way the game gets played in art fair land. and the way galleries get new clients.
-Prospective buyers who aren't familiar with particular galleries, for instance, but who like what they see, tend to whip out their wallets and buy ONLY after they've been engaged and seduced by the gallerists.
+So dealers and staff have to be involved, excited, present, and prepared to answer boatloads of questions-- often the same questions, and often uninformed-- over and over and over again; they can't just sit there and ignore people or lose patience.
+That's the way the game gets played in art fair land and how galleries get new clients.
+Prospective buyers who aren't familiar with particular galleries, for instance, but who like what they see, may well whip out their wallets and BUT ONLY after they've been engaged and seduced by the gallerists.